darrensbell/concertbudget/GOVERNANCE.md

 16. ENFORCEMENT

 Violation of any clause invalidates the resulting code or output until corrected.
-The AI must flag any detected breach and halt execution until direction is given.
+The AI must flag any detected breach and halt execution until explicit direction is given.